turingschool/curriculum/source/projects/event_reporter.markdown

 queue find last_name Johnson
 ```

-Which would find only the Johnson's in 20011 or 22182.
+Which would find only the Johnsons in 20011 or 22182.

 ### Evaluation Criteria